BLOG

 Why Does Past Trauma Affect My New Relationships?

 Our brains recreate the familiar conditions from our childhood.
 This means that in relationships, we tend to choose partners who reflect characteristics from our past, just as we reflect parts of theirs.
-Then, we tend to trigger behaviors in each other that recreate...
+Then, we tend to trigger behaviours in each other that recreate...

 Read more